iProov/ios/WaterlooBankObjC/Pods/iProov/README.md

 * **WaterlooBank** -- a folder containing an Xcode sample project of iProov for the fictitious “Waterloo Bank” written in Swift.
 * **WaterlooBankObjC** -- a folder containing an Xcode sample project for “Waterloo Bank” written in Objective-C.
 * **iProov.framework & iProov.podspec** -- these are the files which will be pulled in automatically by Cocoapods.
 You do not need to do anything with these files.

-> NOTE: The framework is only provided for device architectures (we do not provide “fat” binaries with all architectures due to App Store acceptance issues with fat binaries).
-This means that the framework cannot currently be used in the iOS simulator.
-If you wish to build your app for the simulator, please contact iProov for i386 and x86_64-compatible framework binaries.
-(However, since the iOS simulator has no camera, it cannot be used for iProov anyway).

 ## Installation